Marko Dabro

-Marko Dabro (born 28 March 1997) is a Croatian professional footballer who plays as a forward for Croatian Football League club NK Varaždin.
+Marko Dabro (born 28 March 1997) is a Croatian professional footballer who plays as a forward for Croatian Football League club Slaven Belupo.

 Club career

 Born in Vinkovci, Dabro went through the ranks of his hometown club HNK Cibalia, becoming a part of the Croatian youth national teams early as 2010, debuting as a 13-year old for the national U15 team.
-On March 30, 2013, he became the youngest player to debut in the Prva HNL, aged 16 years and 2 days, coming in from the bench in the 78th minute during the 1-0 away loss vs. RNK Split for Tomislav Mazalović.
+On March 30, 2013, he became the youngest player to debut in the Prva HNL, aged 16 years and 2 days, coming in from the bench in the 78th minute during the 1–0 away loss vs. RNK Split for Tomislav Mazalović.

 In the summer of 2013 Dabro joined the youth ranks of the Italian giants ACF Fiorentina for an alleged sum of 1 million Euros.
 Not breaking through to Fiorentina's senior team, he was loaned back to HNK Cibalia in January 2016, rejoining the club permanently in the summer of 2016.

-Following Cibalia's relegation, Dabro moved in the summer of 2018 to Gorica, but left the club in December of the same year, having made just 3 league caps for the team.
+Following Cibalia's relegation, Dabro moved in the summer of 2018 to Gorica, but left the club in December of the same year, having made just three league caps for the team.

 In 2019, he then joined NK Bravo.

 In April 2022, Dabro joined Chinese Super League club Beijing Guoan.

 In February 2023, Dabro joined Latvian Higher League club Riga on loan.

 On 14 February 2024, Dabro returned to his home country to join NK Varaždin.